a13xp0p0v/a13xp0p0v.github.io/_posts/2022-03-20-pwn-fuchsia.markdown

 > In my [Linux Kernel Defence Map](https://github.com/a13xp0p0v/linux-kernel-defence-map), you can see SMAP among various mitigations of control-flow hijacking attacks in the Linux kernel.

-I saw multiple ways to bypass `SMAP` protection by placing the fake vtable in the kernelspace.
+I saw multiple ways to bypass `SMAP` protection for Zircon:
-  1. For example, Zircon also has `physmap` like the Linux kernel, which makes the idea of the `ret2dir` attack for Zircon very promising.
+  1. Zircon also has `physmap` like the Linux kernel.
+That makes the idea of the `ret2dir` attack for Zircon very promising.
-  2. Another idea was to use a kernel log infoleak of some kernel address that points to the data controlled by the attacker.
+  2. Another idea is to place a fake vtable in the kernelspace.
+The kernel log infoleak can reveal some kernel address that points to the data controlled by the attacker.

 But to simplify my first security experiment with Fuchsia, I decided to disable `SMAP` and `SMEP` in the script starting QEMU and create the fake vtable in my exploit in the userspace: